ialbert/biostar-central/docs/recipes.md

 Only data that matches the tage `FASTA` will be shown in the dropdown menu.

-## Data types
+#### Types

 Data types are labels (tags) attached to each data that help filtering them in dropdown menus.
 More than one data type may be listed as comma separated values.
 The data types may be any word (though using well recognized names: BED, GFF is recommended).

 ## File storage

 Data that exists on a filesystem may be linked into the Biostar Engine from the command line.
 This means that no copying/moving of data is required.
 The only limitation is that of the filesystem.

 ## User permissions